egch/1Z0-829-preparation/docs/wiley.md

 - review write / read buffer  [DONE]
 - refresh: is.read(new byte[2]); [DONE]
 ###
-- review flatMap
+- review flatMap [DONE]
 - The com.4apple and com.apple-four modules are invalid because identifier or identifier segments may not start with a digit nor contain a dash.
+[DONE]
+- escape character definition and text blocks [DONE]
+- trylock method [DONE]
+- case in the switch!!!
+[DONE]
+- overloading: promotion, unboxing, vararag!!
+[DONE]
+- offset [DONE]